 - One quarter Internship = 5 quarter credits = 250 clock hours

-- Internships may be paid or unpaid
+- Internship may be paid or unpaid

 - Students may intern at their current place of employment.
 In those instances, however, the Internship content may not be work that they already do as part of their job.

-- The student, in consultation with the Site Supervisor (i.e., employer) and BAS Director, will complete a Learning Agreement and the Learning Objectives Checklist.
+- The student, in consultation with the Site Supervisor (i.e., employer) and Program Director, will complete a Learning Agreement and the Learning Objectives Checklist.
 This document includes the goals of the internship experience and serves as an agreement among the parties involved.

 - Prior to the Internship, the student, Site Supervisor and BAS Director will meet to review both forms and sign the Learning Agreement.

 - Completion of 250 hours